Occulow/occulow_server/README.md

 ## Prod setup

 ### Circus
 [Circus](https://circus.readthedocs.io/en/latest/) is used to manage the mqtt worker process.
+When in the `occulow_server` directory, run `circusd --daemon circus.ini` to start the circus daemon and the mqtt job.
+The program is configured to write logs to `~/logs/occulow_mqtt_<datetime>.log`.
+Running `circusctl` allows control over the running daemon process.